tibs/markup-history/markup-history-extended-notes.rst

   1986\.
 What a great season.

-The problems of markdown are, in the end, two:
+The problems of markdown are, in the end:

-* Firstly, it allows embedded HTML (although not specifying *what* HTML), and that means that, in order to keep writing it reasonably simple, it has to try to "guess" an author's intent when they use characters that might conceivably be HTML and not plain text.
-* Secondly, the amibiguous specification means that different implementations have different interpretations of markdown.
+* The amibiguous specification means that different implementations have different interpretations of markdown.
+Bugs in the original implementation mean that it's not possible to refer to that for arbitration.

-That last point is made worse by the fact that markdown as originally specified is generally regarded as being a little *too* unambitious, and thus most of the implementations also include (often incompatible) extensions.
+* Markdown as originally specified is generally regarded as being a little *too* unambitious, and thus most of the implementations also include (often incompatible) extensions.

 Thus it's not really sufficient to say one is using markdown, one has also to say which dialect (e.g., github markdown) one is using.

+Personally, I also think it is a problem that it allows embedded HTML (although not specifying *what* HTML), and that means that, in order to keep writing it reasonably simple, it has to try to "guess" an author's intent when they use characters that might conceivably be HTML and not plain text.

 .. note:: Would markdown be hurt **in any real way** by just removing the ability to embed HTML?